-This Ecosystem led by Cambridge University in partnership with Cardiff and Wrexham universities will create a Community Open Map Platform for future generations to chart the green transition on Anglesey.
+This Ecosystem led by Cambridge University in partnership with Cardiff and Wrexham universities will create a Public Map Platform for future generations to chart the green transition on Anglesey.

 This will enable local authorities to capture the social, environmental and cultural value in a way that feeds into their systems and processes when monitoring the green transition.
 It will enable them to do this easily by spatialising data so that it can be used as a basis for targeted hyperlocal action for a green transition.